rafibayer/puffin/README.md

 // Output: 17
 ```
-You may also pass functions line other types freely.
+You may also pass functions like other types freely.

 ```
 call_twice = fn(f) {